aSolorzano20/OCP_1Z0_829_theory/Chapter-4-Core Api/chapter_4_core_apis.md

 - null is smaller than any other value.
 - For numbers, normal numeric order applies.
-- For strings, one is smaller if it is a prefix of another.
+- For Strings, one is smaller if it is a prefix of another.
-- For strings/characters, numbers are smaller than letters.
+- For Strings/characters, numbers are smaller than letters.
-- For strings/characters, uppercase is smaller than lowercase.
+- For Strings/characters, uppercase is smaller than lowercase.
 <br>

 #### Table: 4.4 Arrays.compare() examples